moll/js-must/doc/API.md

 <a name="Must.prototype.instanceof" />
 ### Must.prototype.instanceof(class)
-Assert that object is an instance of something.
+Assert that an object is an instance of something.
 Uses `obj instanceof expected`.

 **Examples**: